-Data controller
+Data Controller

-I, Laura Shepherd, am a member of 30 Park Place.
 I am registered with the Information Commissioner's Office (ICO) as a Data Controller for the personal data that I hold and process as a barrister.
-My registered address is 30 Park Place and my ICO registration number is ZA235845.
-If you need to contact me about your data or this privacy notice, you can reach me at Is @30parkplace.co.uk.
+My registered address is 30 Park Place, Cardiff CF10 3BS and my registration number is ZA233759

-Data collection
+Data Collection

-All of the information that I hold about you is provided to, or gathered by, me in the course of your case and/or proceedings.
+The vast majority of the information that I hold about you is provided to, or gathered by, me in the course of your case and/or proceedings.
 Your solicitor and/or I will tell you why we need the information and how we will use it.
-In addition to the information you may provide to me or your solicitor, I also obtain information from other sources as follows:
+In addition to the information you may provide tome or your solicitor, I also obtain information from other sources as follows:

-- Information that is available publicly in registers, searches or in the media
+- information that is available publicly in registers, searches or in the media

-- Other legal professionals including solicitors and barristers and their associates, trainees and staff
+- Other legal professionals including solicitors and barristers and their associates, traineesoand staff

-- Chambers staff
+- · Chambers staff

 - Expert witnesses

 - Prosecution bodies

 - Regulatory, public or administrative bodies

 - Court staff & officials

+- Clients

-- Clients - References
+- References